tomdstanton/bart/README.md

 files based on the filename and suffix.
 Try to make sure the paired end read files have the same sample name.

-Alternatively, if you know the species of your reads or the specific scheme you would like to use, you can bypass scheme choosing heuristics.
-For example if you have Listera reads, run:
+If you already know the species of your reads or the specific scheme you would like to use, you can bypass scheme choosing heuristics.
+For example if you have Listera reads, see if the scheme is included:
 ```
-bart-update -s | grep -i listeria
+$ bart-update -s | grep -i listeria
+Listeria_monocytogenes
 ```
 Now you can run:
 ```
-bart SRR14091226* --use-scheme Listeria_monocytogenes >> SRR14091226_mlst.tab
+$ bart SRR14091226* --use-scheme Listeria_monocytogenes >> SRR14091226_mlst.tab
 ```
 * Sketching the input reads for containment analysis takes the most time so by selecting a scheme, you can speed up initial analysis.